setteZ/envoops/Readme.md

 # envoops

-The purpose of this repo is to develop an environmental wifi node using and ESP32 based board and [micropython](https://micropython.org/) for rapid prototyping.\
+The purpose of this project is to develop an environmental wifi node using and ESP32 based board and [micropython](https://micropython.org/) for rapid prototyping.

+## Repository structure

-It is divided into different artifacts:
+This is a **monorepo** divided into independent but interrelated products:
 - [env-node](env-node) is the physcal node the perform the measurements (written in Micropython)
 - [env-server](env-server) is the server that collect and save all the data (written in Go)
 - [broker](broker) the MQTT broker that dispatch the messagges to the network (using the [mosquitto](https://mosquitto.org/))